mariadb-corporation/mariadb-connector-nodejs/README.md

 *boolean / string, default false*

-Occasionally, you may have issue with queries that return coluns with the **same** name.
+Occasionally, you may have issue with queries that return columns with the **same** name.
 The standard JSON format does not permit key duplication.
 To get around this, you can set the `nestTables` option to `true`.
 This causes the Connector to group data by table.
 When using string parameters, it prefixes the JSON field name with the table name and the `nestTables` value.

 For instance, when using a boolean value: